stacks-network/stacks-core/README.md

 ## Name registrations on the bitcoin blockchain

-Blockstack enables human-readable name registrations on the Bitcoin blockchain, along with the ability to store associated data in external datastores.
-You can use it to register globally unique names, associate data with those names, and transfer them between Bitcoin addresses.
-Anyone can perform lookups on those names and securely obtain the data associated with them.
+Blockstack server provides decentralized DNS by using an underlying blockchain.
+It enables human-readable name registrations on the Bitcoin blockchain, along with the ability to store associated data in external datastores.
+You can use it to register globally unique names, bind data records with those names, and transfer them between Bitcoin addresses.
+Anyone can perform lookups on those names and securely obtain the associated data records.

 Blockstack uses the Bitcoin blockchain for storing name operations and data hashes, and the Kademlia-based distributed hash table (DHT) and other external datastores for storing the full data files outside of the blockchain.

-**NOTE: This repo is going through rapid development.
-If you notice any issues during installation etc please report them in Github issues.
-We hope to have a stable, easy to install version out very soon!**

 ## Table of contents